-Capitan Silver Corp., formerly Capitan Mining Inc. was incorporated on October 30, 2019, under the laws of the Business Corporation Act (British Columbia) as part of a plan of arrangement (the "Plan of Arrangement") to reorganize Riverside Resources Inc. ("Riverside").
-The Company's head office address is 550 - 800 West Pender Street, Vancouver, British Columbia, Canada V6C 2V6.
-On August 21, 2020, the Company listed on the TSX Venture Exchange (the "Exchange") with symbol CAPT.
+Capitan Silver Corp. was incorporated on October 30, 2019, under the laws of the Business Corporation Act (British Columbia) as part of a plan of arrangement (the "Plan of Arrangement") to reorganize Riverside Resources Inc. ("Riverside").
+The Company's head office address is 550-800 West Pender Street, Vancouver, British Columbia, Canada V6C 2V6.
+On August 21, 2020, the Company listed on the TSX Venture Exchange (the "Exchange") with the symbol CAPT.